nawabahmadreshi/documentation/pages/third-party-integrations/google-analytics.md

 ## Set up Google Analytics to use standard hardware or advertising identifiers (recommended)

+Please ensure you're using the Branch iOS SDK 0.12.2 or greater, and Android SDK v1.12.1 or greater.
+If you implemented Branch after May 28th 2016, you are likely already on this version or later.

 In addition to the basic integration, you should add a tiny amount of code to your app.
 This will ensure that Google Analytics uses the correct device-specific identifier for client ID (cid) with the logic Branch uses.
 As a result, the cid’s for SDK and webhook should match up and result in unified user data on the GA Dashboard.

 **iOS:**